 Nine in ten of us who worked from home during lockdown would like to continue doing so in some form, according to a report conducted by Cardiff and Southampton universities.
 By the same token, when the Institute of Directors surveyed more than 1000 company directors in September, 75% claimed they would be continuing their home working policies for the foreseeable future.
 In fact, more than half stated that their respective organisations intended to reduce their long-term use of office workplaces and one in five reported their usage would be significantly lower going forwards.
 A good example of this is social media giant, Facebook; at the start of the year the company was planning to recruit 1000 employees to work in its new London HQ but by May, they had decided that half of these new recruits would be permanently remote.

-With government making a U-turn on its “return to work” guidelines and the prospect of a second lockdown looming on the horizon, the working from home phenomenon is with us for the next few months at least.
-Businesses onboarding new employees in these unprecedented times are increasingly concerned about their homeworking set up and are progressively more willing to fund the appropriate technology and furniture needed to facilitate this.
+With government making a U-turn on its “return to work” guidelines and the country in the midst of a second lockdown, the working from home phenomenon is with us for the next few months at least.
+Businesses onboarding new employees in these unprecedented times are increasingly concerned about their homeworking setup and are progressively more willing to fund the appropriate technology and furniture needed to facilitate this.

 Mobile coverage must also be taken into account.
 Mobile phone signals by default are weaker indoors, and the larger the building, the more troublesome this becomes.
 A number of factors come into play including location, topography, proximity of a mobile phone mast or the MNO.
 But the biggest challenge by far are the modern materials from which buildings are constructed because they hamper the transmission of mobile phone signals, especially the higher frequency ones used by 4G and 5G.
 We all aspire to living in an area with superfast 4G or 5G coverage, but it is not always possible, and people are nervous about moving in these uncertain times.